-The annual financial statements of alstria office REIT-AG, the consolidated financial statements and the combined management report, the Management Board's proposal for the appropriation of the net profit, as well as the auditor's reports, were made available to all Supervisory Board members immediately after their preparation.
+The annual financial statements of alstria office REIT-AG, the consolidated financial statements and the combined management report, as well as the auditor's reports, were made available to all Supervisory Board members immediately after their preparation.
 The Supervisory Board comprehensively reviewed the documents prepared by the Management Board in the Audit Committee and in the plenary session.
 At the Audit Committee meeting, the auditor reported on his audit's scope, the audit risk assessment, the focal points and main results (including the audit of the internal control and risk management system).
 The auditor addressed the particularly important audit issues (key audit matters) and the audit procedures and was available to answer questions.
 The Audit Committee dealt, in particular, with the key audit matters described in the auditor's report, including the audit procedures performed.
 The full Supervisory Board examined the annual financial statements and consolidated financial statements prepared by the Management Board for the financial year 2023, along with the combined management report and discussed the results of the audit.
 No objections were raised following the final result of the Supervisory Board's examination.
 The Supervisory Board approved the annual financial statements and the consolidated financial statements.
 The annual financial statements are thus deemed adopted.
-The Supervisory Board concurred with the Management Board's proposal for appropriating the net profit.

 Moreover, the Management Board presented its report on relations to affiliated companies pursuant to section 312 AktG to the Supervisory Board.
-Likewise, the auditor's report prepared thereto by Deloitte was presented to the Supervisory Board.
-Both reports were also communicated to each member of the Supervisory Board.
+Likewise, the auditor's report prepared thereto by member of the Supervisory Board.
 The audit opinion of the auditor reads as follows: